Killing of Kenneth Chamberlain Sr.: Petition

 An online petition was created by the son of Kenneth Chamberlain Sr. By April 6, 2012, it had received nearly 199,900 signatures.
 It asks for an end to police misconduct and brutality, and for the officers involved to be "indicted and charged with murder and civil rights violations."
 The petition will be delivered to the County District Attorney for Westchester, Janet DiFiore.

 Chamberlain Jr. said he was inspired by the petition circulated online by the parents of shooting victim Trayvon Martin, saying, "I signed Trayvon's petition, sat back and thought, 'Well, maybe I should do a petition.'"
 As of May 3, 2012, the petition had received at least 208,000 signatures.

 Civil suit

 On July 2, 2012, a federal civil suit for $21 million was filed by the victim's son, Kenneth Chamberlain Jr., against the City of White Plains and the White Plains Police Department.
-In November 2012, the Chamberlain family amended their lawsuit to require the city to modify police procedures with the mentally ill.

 The case went to trial on November 7, 2016.
 The jury found neither the police nor the city liable.
 The family has appealed, arguing that the judge improperly excluded evidence.
 The appellate court heard argument on March 22, 2018.